linkedin/Liger-Kernel/README.md

 > - Benchmark conditions: LLaMA 3-8B, Batch Size = 8, Data Type = bf16, Optimizer = AdamW, Gradient Checkpointing = True, Distributed Strategy = FSDP1 on 8 A100s.
-> - HuggingFace models start to OOM at a 4K context length, whereas Liger Kernel scales up to 16K.
+> - Hugging Face models start to OOM at a 4K context length, whereas Liger Kernel scales up to 16K.
 > - **Fused Linear Cross Entropy Loss** is enabled to significantly reduce memory usage.

 ### Patch HF model with one line or use individual kernels